What Your Workspace Is Actually Doing to You

 How ergonomics became a science — and what it was really about

 The term “ergonomics” was formally introduced in 1949 by the British psychologist Hywel Murrell, when a group of researchers from different disciplines — physiology, psychology, engineering — came together to study the conditions of human work.
-But the problem itself had emerged earlier, during World War II, and it had nothing to do with comfort.
+But the problem itself had emerged earlier, during World War II, and it had little to do with comfort in the modern sense.

-Pilots were making catastrophic errors — not because they were poorly trained, but because cockpit instrument panels had been designed without accounting for how humans process information under stress and overload.
+Pilots were making catastrophic errors — not necessarily because they were poorly trained, but because cockpit instrument panels had been designed without sufficient consideration of how humans process information under stress and high workload.
 Levers that were easy to confuse.
 Gauges that couldn’t be read quickly.
-Switches placed where the hand naturally reached for the wrong one.
-Alphonse Chapanis, one of the founders of engineering psychology, demonstrated that many of these accidents were not human errors but environmental errors — a system that placed demands incommensurate with the capacities of human perception and response (Chapanis, 1949).
+Switches placed where the hand could easily reach the wrong one.
+Alphonse Chapanis, one of the founders of engineering psychology, demonstrated that many of these accidents could be better understood not simply as “human error,” but as mismatches between system design and human perceptual and motor capacities (Chapanis, 1949).

 This was a turning point.
 Before it, the prevailing logic was selection: find people who can cope with the conditions.
 After it, a different logic emerged: change the conditions so that people can cope.